 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This detective mystery is a hardcover edition that was published by Bantam on December 17, 2013 and has 351 pages.
+detective mystery that was published by Bantam on December 17, 2013 and has 351 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Full Dark House, The Water Room, Seventy-Seven Clocks,, Ten Second Staircase, White Corridor, The Victoria Vanishes, Bryant & May on the Loose, Bryant and May Off the Rails, London’s Glory: The Lost Cases of Bryant and May, The Memory of Blood, Bryant & May and the Bleeding Heart